There are so many brilliant UK travel bloggers…

 All the top UK travel bloggers are based in the UK, not necessarily from here.

 So, in no particular order of best UK travel blogs, here goes…

 Read on for the best UK travel blogs in the WORLD.
 Some of these UK travel bloggers would call themselves ‘influencers’, others, ‘writers’, but I like to say ‘UK travel content creators’.

 1. Victoria Philpott from Vicky Flip Flop Travels

-It might look like I’m here there and everywhere but I am actually based in the UK, and will be even more over the next few months.
+It might look like I’m here there and everywhere but I am actually based in the UK.
 You know me, I blog about festivals, holidays and making the most of your time off.